HeptaDecane/az-204/questions.md

 ### Q143
 **You create and publish a new Azure App Service web app.
 User authentication and authorization must use Azure Active Directory (Azure AD).
-You need to congure authentication and authorization.
+You need to configure authentication and authorization.
 What should you do first?**

 - [Add an identity provider.](#q143)
 - Map an existing custom DNS name.
-- Create and congure a new app setting.
+- Create and configure a new app setting.
-- Add a private certicate.
+- Add a private certificate.
-- Create and congure a managed identity.
+- Create and configure a managed identity.

 > To configure authentication and authorization for an Azure App Service web app using Azure Active Directory (Azure AD), the first step is to add an identity provider.
 In this case, Azure AD serves as the identity provider.
 This step involves configuring Azure AD to enable the web app to authenticate users.